Chicago City SC: Year-by-year

-Women's team history
+Women's team

+History

 CITY joined the Women's Premier Soccer League (WPSL) for the 2018 season.
 It remained their until the end of the end of the 2021 season.

 Five months after joining League Two, CITY joined the USL W League ahead of the league's inaugural season.
 Like the men's team had done in USL2, the women joined USL W's Heartland Division.